-The Indenture establishes the following trust funds which (except for the Rebate Fund) shall be subject to the lien of the Indenture: the Revenue Fund, the Bond Fund and the Rebate Fund.
-The Revenue Fund and the Rebate Fund shall be held by the Metropolitan Government in trust and shall be kept separate and apart from all other funds of the Metropolitan Government.
-The Bond Fund shall be held by the Trustee in trust and kept separate and apart from all other funds.
+The Revenue Fund shall be held by the Authority in trust and shall be kept separate and apart from all other funds of the Authority and the Metropolitan Government.
+The Bond Fund shall be held by the Trustee in trust and kept separate and apart from all other funds of the Trustee.